-5.3.9 Vegetation Removal
+5.2.8 Vegetation Management

-The Permittee shall disturb or clear vegetation on the project site only to the extent necessary to assure suitable access for construction, and for safe operation and maintenance of the project.
-The Permittee shall minimize the number of trees removed in selecting the site layout specifically preserving to the maximum extent practicable windbreaks, shelterbelts, living snow fences, and other vegetation, to the extent that such actions do not violate sound engineering principles.
+The Permittee shall disturb or clear the project site only to the extent necessary to assure suitable access for construction, safe operation and maintenance of the project.
+The Permittee shall minimize the number of trees to be removed in selecting the site layout specifically preserving to the maximum extent practicable windbreaks, shelterbelts, living snow fences, and vegetation, to the extent that such actions do not violate sound engineering principles.

-5.3.10 Application of Pesticides
+5.2.9 Application of Pesticides

-The Permittee shall restrict pesticide use to those pesticides and methods of application approved by the Minnesota Department of Agriculture (MDA), DNR, and the U.S. Environmental Protection Agency (EPA).
+The Permittee shall restrict pesticide use to those pesticides and methods of application approved by the Minnesota Department of Agriculture, Minnesota Department of Natural Resources, and the U.S. Environmental Protection Agency.
 Selective foliage or basal application shall be used when practicable.
 All pesticides shall be applied in a safe and cautious manner so as not to damage adjacent properties including crops, orchards, tree farms, apiaries, or gardens.
 The Permittee shall contact the landowner or designee to obtain approval for the use of pesticide at least 14 days prior to any application on their property.
 The landowner may request that there be no application of pesticides on any part of the site within the landowner's property.
-The Permittee shall provide notice of pesticide application to affected landowners and known beekeepers operating apiaries within three miles of the project site at least 14 days prior to such application.
+The Permittee shall provide notice of pesticide application to affected landowners, and known beekeepers operating apiaries within three miles of the project site at least 14 days prior to such application.

-5.3.11 Invasive Species
+5.2.10 Invasive Species

-The Permittee shall employ best management practices to avoid the potential introduction and spread of invasive species on lands disturbed by project construction activities.
+The Permittee shall employ best management practices to avoid the potential spread of invasive species on lands disturbed by project construction activities.
 The Permittee shall develop an Invasive Species Prevention Plan to prevent the introduction and spread of invasive species on lands disturbed by project construction activities and file with the Commission 14 days prior to the pre-construction meeting.

-5.3.12 Noxious Weeds
+5.2.11 Noxious Weeds